MegaPirateNG/Docs/documentation/general_configuration.md

 ## Select frame type

-If you use ***APM:Copter*** and you are not using a quad-copter you have set the correct frame configuration for that frame.
+If you use ***APM:Copter*** and you are not using a quad-copter you need to set the correct frame configuration for that frame.
-If you do use a quad-copter you can ignore this setting.
+If you do use a quad-copter, you can ignore this setting.

 The configuration option is also located in the ```APM_Config.h``` file.

-If you want to use a tri-copter you need to change the ```//#define FRAME_CONFIG HEXA_FRAME``` line.
+If you want to use, for example, a tri-copter you need to change the ```//#define FRAME_CONFIG HEXA_FRAME``` line.
 First of you need to remove the ```//``` before the line to uncomment and use the configuration and set the value to ```TRI_FRAME```

 For example (using a tri-copter):